-Building Trust: Gender and Inclusion in Media
+Building Trust: Amplifying Women’s Voice in Media

 Trust in media begins with inclusion.
 When people feel that their issues are covered and their voices are heard, trust can flourish.
 However, women are underrepresented across the board in media, in newsrooms and in the news.
 Worldwide, only 27% of the top management jobs in the media sector are occupied by women.
 Globally, women hold just one third of full-time media positions, and even fewer work in ICT and media management positions.